-- (a) The Company takes adequate steps for the conservation of energy at every stage of production and remains conscious about conserving energy resources. - (b)The Company has made adequate investment on various measures for conservation of energy which has resulted in optimizing energy consumption and saving in cost. - (c) The capital investment on energy conservation equipment: Approx. Rs.
-30 lakhs
+- (a) The Company takes adequate steps for the conservation of energy at every stage of production and remains conscious about conserving energy resources. - (b)The Company has made adequate investment on various measures for conservation of energy which has resulted in optimizing energy consumption and saving in cost. - (c)The capital investment on energy conservation equipment: Nil